Fair Allocation based on Diminishing Differences: Characterizing NDD and PDD Relations

 Suppose we walk on the graph of $L^{k}$ (see Figure \ref{fig:X-NDD-Y}).
 When we move from $L^{j-1}$ to $L^{j}$, we make $l_j$ steps (upwards if $l_j> 0$ or downwards if $l_j<0$).
-By assumption the graph is always above zero, so to every step downwards, corresponds a previous step upwards.
+By assumption, the graph is always above zero.
+Hence, an earlier upwards step corresponds to every downwards step.

 Suppose we walk simultaneously on the graph of $U^{k}$.
-When we move from $U^{j-1}$ to $U^{j}$, we make a step of size $u_j = r_j l_j$; equivalently, we make $l_j$ steps of size $r_j$ (upwards if $l_j> 0$ or downwards if $l_j<0$).
-So to every step of size 1 on the graph of $L^k$ corresponds a step of size $r_j$ on the graph of $U^k$ (see Figure \ref{fig:X-NDD-Y}).
+When we move from $U^{j-1}$ to $U^{j}$, we make a step of size $u_j = r_j l_j$, or equivalently, $l_j$ steps of size $r_j$ (upwards if $l_j> 0$ or downwards if $l_j<0$).
+Hence, to every step of size $1$ on the graph of $L^k$ corresponds a step of size $r_j$ on the graph of $U^k$ (see Figure \ref{fig:X-NDD-Y}).